Vanders/bellboy/README.md

 	$ busboy upload
 	Uploading ./data_bags/myface/versioned_data_1_2_0.json

 Busboy will create the `Busboy` file for us.
-When we upload the Cookbook with Berkshelf, the `Busboy` file will be uploaded.
+When we upload the cookbook with Berkshelf, the `Busboy` file will be uploaded.

 ### Downloading databags

-We download the Cookbooks in the usual way with Berkshelf:
+We download the cookbooks in the usual way with Berkshelf:

 	$ berks install
 	Installing myface (1.2.0) from site: 'https://example.com'

-Berkshelf will download the `Busboy` file as part of the Cookbook and store it in it's Cookbook cache.
+Berkshelf will download the `Busboy` file as part of the cookbook and store it in its cookbook cache.
 We can use Busboy to retrieve the databags:

 	$ busboy install
 	Downloading databags for myface-1.2.0